DATA-BACKED GUIDE · UPDATED JULY 2026

 - Small breeds, overweight dogs and those with soft stools are the most frequent repeat visitors.

-- Allergies and skin problems often sit behind chronic gland trouble, so treating the cause can end the cycle.
+- Allergies and skin problems often sit behind chronic gland trouble, so treating the cause can end the cycle rather than just managing it.

-- A price list at every practice from September 2026 makes it easier to shop around for recurring care.
+- A price list at every practice from September 2026 makes it easier to shop around for recurring care, so use it before committing to one clinic for repeat visits.

 Published and surveyed prices